DahlmannIT/personalUSP/documentation/readme.md

    * `sudo docker-compose down`

 To get this platform started you have to move a file which has to be named `transaction_data.csv` into the `data` directory.
-This is necessary to deploy a connector (???Beschreibung zu connector hinzufügen???).
+This is necessary to deploy a connector.
 In order to deploy a connector you have to execute the `deploy-connector.sh` file with the terminal command `bash deploy connector.sh`.
 The command `./deploy-connector.sh` works as well.
 After you performed these two steps you can start a whole docker cluster in the terminal by navigating to the `docker-compose.yml` file.
 With the simple command `sudo docker-compose up` all containers will start.
 If the required docker images aren´t available on your machine, they will automatically be downloaded.
 With the command `sudo docker-compose down` the cluster will be destroyed.

 ### 1.5 Installation Guide